 The notifiable diseases must be reported in accordance with Swedish law.
-A report is filed by the laboratories and the doctor treating the patient or performing the autopsy to the county council's County Medical Officer and to the Public Health Agency of Sweden via an electronic system called SmiNet.
+A report is filed by the laboratories and the medical doctor treating the patient or performing the autopsy to the region's County Medical Officer and to the Public Health Agency of Sweden via an electronic system called SmiNet.

 Other forms of surveillance

 The Public Health Agency of Sweden conducts several other forms of surveillance, in addition to analysing the reported cases of notifiable diseases.

 Certain infections are very significant but are not covered by the Communicable Diseases Act.
 These are instead surveyed via voluntary laboratory reporting.
 This reporting supplements the reports received in accordance with the law.
 Within the framework of voluntary laboratory reporting, laboratories currently report laboratory confirmed cases of caliciviruses, clostridioides difficile, and respiratory syncytial virus (RSV).
 The Public Health Agency of Sweden presents the results of the voluntary laboratory reporting in reports during the winter season.
 For caliciviruses and RSV it also includes the results from other surveillance systems.